aws-powertools/powertools-lambda-python/docs/roadmap.md

 ## Key areas

 Security and operational excellence take precedence above all else.
 This means bug fixing, stability, customer's support, and internal compliance may delay one or more key areas below.

+**Missing something or want us to prioritize an existing area?**

+You can help us prioritize by [upvoting existing feature requests](https://github.com/aws-powertools/powertools-lambda-python/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Afeature-request), leaving a comment on what use cases it could unblock for you, and by joining our discussions on Discord.

 ### Observability providers